 - Place Network Schools - Place Network Schools are designed as small community schools run by interested groups of parents, teachers, school board, or community members and following the Place Network Model to guide learning.
 We offer services for start-up schools as well the adoption of the model within existing schools.

-- Teacher Micro-Credentialing - Teton Science Schools is building a set of digital teacher micro-credentials in partnership with the Teacher Learning Center to support the professional development of teachers interested in better integrating curriculum into community.
+- Place Network Virtual PD - Teton Science Schools is building a set of digital teacher micro-credentials in partnership with the Teacher Learning Center to support the professional development of teachers interested in better integrating curriculum into community.